 “Bah, that’s nothing.
 30 Baby Spiders and Five Grey Wolves.”

 “Quiet!”
-M2 bellowed loudly quieting the rambunctious crowd of cats.
+M2 bellowed loudly, quieting the rowdy crowd of cats.
 “We’ll take turns speaking out how many we have killed.
-First off, raise your hand if any one of you have killed more than forty five Baby Spiders and fifteen Grey wolves.”
+But, first off, raise your hand if any of you have killed more than forty-five Baby Spiders and fifteen Grey wolves.”